ACommonUser/Airbnb-data-visualizaiton/README.md

 # Airbnb-data-visualizaiton

-The data visualization program based on Sydeny airbnb dwellings.
+The data visualization program based on Sydney airbnb dwellings